yakout/yakout.github.io/_posts/2021-02-27-java-challenge.md

 It turns out that this way of multiplication is called [Ancient Egyptian multiplication](https://en.wikipedia.org/wiki/Ancient_Egyptian_multiplication) ;)
 {: .notice--info}

-Than was very intersting indeed, hope you enjoyed as much as I did.
+That was very intersting indeed, hope you enjoyed as much as I did.